 An essential capability in new digital services is the ability of the university to be proactive towards the student.
-I will give a concrete example of this: if a student does not succeed in their studies, the student support services will immediately approach the student.
+I will give a concrete example of this: if a student fails in their studies, the student support services will immediately approach the student.
 Together with the faculty, support staff will find out how the student can best be helped and who is the right person for the job.
-Then they make a plan together with the student on how to move forward, ensuring their wellbeing, success and their continued learning journey with the school.
+Then they make a plan with the student on how to move forward, ensuring their wellbeing, success and continued learning journey with the school.
 All of this is possible if one has the correct data and the right tools.

 The technology of tomorrow already exists

-Pioneering universities have already started using a variety of Salesforce applications that seamlessly bring together the student, their personal learning path, and the employees.
+Pioneering universities have already started using a variety of Salesforce applications that seamlessly bring together the student, their learning path, and the employees.

 One such application is the Student Success Hub, a part of the Salesforce Education Cloud product family for the education industry.
-The Student Success Hub is a digital platform that can create a fantastic student support experience by combining the student’s own profile, the institution’s “Success Team”, and the engagement data generated by the student’s interactions with different services such as the learning environment.
+The Student Success Hub is a digital platform that can create a fantastic student support experience by combining the student’s profile, the institution’s “Success Team”, and the engagement data generated by the student’s interactions with different services such as the learning environment.
 The Success team consists of the right study advisors, professors, tutors and other relevant members of staff for that student to succeed at their current stage of the student journey.

-Sounds quite a bit different from the old way of working that relies on the student’s own proactivity, siloed teams and splintered legacy systems, right?
+Sounds quite a bit different from the old way of working that relies on the student’s proactivity, siloed teams and splintered legacy systems, right?